danya02/slon-winter-2019-lit-club/main.md

 Stepping out of the teleporter, they were surprised to see, despite being given fair warning by the image they looked at back at Mr Johnson's place, that every road was upturned, and every cable in sight was cut.
 The ATLAS Management Console was nowhere to be seen, a large hole occupying its place.

-"Well," Simon sighed, "that's pretty much what I'd expect from someone like Mr {{x}} -- no finesse, just brute force and ignorance."
+"Well," Simon sighed, "that's pretty much what I'd expect from someone like that Reeds guy -- no finesse, just brute force and ignorance."

 "Huh?
 What are you talking about?"

-"Mr {{x}} may be influential, but he's not actually that insightful.
+"That guy may be influential, but he's not actually that insightful.
 Cutting cables underground -- and above-ground, it may seem -- is the obvious thing to do, and indeed, it proved to be quite effective -- but it's like they say: 'What you don't know...'"

 "...can't hurt you', yes."